 in the literature than others.
 DUPLICATE CODE is the bad smell studied the most, and interestingly, it is studied alone.
 The other most prevalent ones (LARGE CLASS, FEATURE ENVY, LONG METHOD) co-occur in papers.
-Moreover, to a certain degree, the most studied smells are likely to be related to size metrics, e.g., LARGE CLASS and LONG METHOD.
+Moreover, to a certain degree, they are related to size metrics, e.g., LARGE CLASS and LONG METHOD.